Staten Island Family Law Attorney

 After going through a divorce, a court may order you to provide support payments to ensure your children are adequately cared for financially.
 Obviously, the payments can’t go on forever as your kids grow up and become self-sufficient, but they may not end when you expect.
+Our Staten Island family law attorney delves deeper on this topic.

 When Child Support Orders Can End in New York